 Here’s what you need to know about FHA Streamline refinancing and when you should consider moving forward with this option.

-The FHA Streamline Refinance Program
+What is the FHA Streamline Refinance Program?

 As an alternative to conventional loans, FHA-insured loans are targeted toward first-time home buyers.
 FHA loans require a minimum down payment of 3.5%, with easier credit qualifications and lower closing costs.